DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 APISignatures.md file for every dependency.
 This list can be automatically assembled, without needing help from an LLM.

+The implementation is completed by calling out to the committing-code module.

 2. implemented - cached UserSpecification

 [response format instructions]